Learn more about just how long alopecia areata hair loss usually lasts, as well as if hair loss can happen again, and if there is a cure for alopecia.

 If you are experiencing hair loss in line with alopecia areata, talk to your doctor to see if a treatment option may be a good fit for you.

 At Strut, we offer prescription hair loss medications to help reduce shedding and potentially boost regrowth.
-We mainly focus on hair loss from male pattern hair loss and female pattern hair loss, and only treat adults over the age of 18.

 We offer a variety of medications in both topical and oral formulations to help suit your preferences and lifestyle.